 Ciscoe’s – 23 Ber Street, Norwich – Pan Asian & Sushi ( + Sushi deliveries)

-St Giles Spice – Upper St Giles Street, new Indian Restaurant opened 18 January 2017, we have eaten here already and very much enjoyed.
-The food is fresh & served well.
+St Giles Spice – Upper St Giles Street, new Indian Restaurant opened 18 January 2017, we have eaten here and enjoyed.
+The food is served well.

 The Reindeer Pub & Kitchen – Dereham Road, Norwich.